 However, salvaging the building’s character-defining features and assembling them on a newly constructed building might be the most effective way to preserve it.

-That was the report the City of Los Angeles’s Cultural Heritage Commission heard Thursday about the 59-year-old building located on the southwest corner of Sunset and Crescent Heights boulevards in Los Angeles, just a few hundred feet north of the West Hollywood border.
+That was the report the City of Los Angeles’s Cultural Heritage Commission heard Thursday about the 59-year-old building located on

 The Lytton Savings building is slated for demolition if moving it proves impractical.
 Developer Townscape Partners plans to construct a multi-building, high-rise, retail-residential project on the property with 229 residential units and 65,000 square feet of commercial space.
 It is being designed by the firm of noted architect Frank Gehry.